benjaminlapidus/ETMS-v2/README.md

 # ETMS-v2
-Internship project at over the span of summer 2020
+Internship project over the span of summer 2020